Aaron98990/ways-of-the-game/law-changes.md

 - For any subsequent retake caused by the goalkeeper during a single penalty kick, they are cautioned even if the goalkeeper changed

-- Harder and more complex for referees to keep track of warnings issued throughout the game esspecially with goalkeeper substitutions.
+- Harder and more complex for referees to keep track of warnings issued throughout the game especially with goalkeeper substitutions.
 Also, avoids unfairly penalizing goalkeepers who have to defend multipe penalty kicks during a game.

 Law 10.3 Before penalties (penalty shoot-out) start: ~~With the exception of a substitute for a goalkeeper who is unable to continue,~~ only players who are on the field of play or are temporarily off the field of play (injury, adjusting equipment etc.) at the end of the match are eligible to take kicks*, unless their team has not used its maximum permitted number of substitutes*
 - [Un-needed controversy about subs before penalties.](https://youtu.be/Cl6zluuAiwI?feature=shared&t=1763)
 - [Un-needed pause in play and substitution moment near the end of extra time which could of been done right before penalties.](https://youtu.be/C3f7HPIPG0s?feature=shared)
-- The reality is most grassroot games have unlimited substitutions and return substitions and even if there is no exception in the competition rules, referees allow anyone to take penalties.
+- The reality is most grassroot games have unlimited substitutions and return substitutions and even if there is no exception in the competition rules, referees allow anyone to take penalties.

 Law 10.3 Substitutions and sendings-off during penalties (penalty shoot-out) The referee must ~~not~~ abandon the match if a team is reduced to fewer than seven players
 - I don't understand this Law.
 If all but one player gets sent-off, that player takes every penalty kick and the opposing team must reduce to one player to take penalties.
 Also, that many send-offs is not in the spirit of the game.